Fitness Volt

 2. Supine cable biceps curl

 If there is a disadvantage to standing cable biceps curls, it is that it’s all too easy to use your legs and lower back to lift the weight.
-This not only takes tension away from the target muscles but could also lead to injury.
+This takes tension away from the target muscles and could lead to injury.

-Supine cable biceps are much stricter and provide your back with plenty of support.
+Supine cable biceps are much stricter and provide plenty of support for your back.
 The result?
 A safer, even more effective workout for your biceps.

 How to do it: